 Webcasts, because there is no guest interaction, have the ability to keep the information flowing in one direction.
 The guests can truly focus on what the presenter is saying as they listen and observe the information.
 By live streaming webcasts on social media, guests from all over the world can attend as they absorb the information being presented.

 As mentioned before, webinars are interactive for the audience and hosts.
 Webinars can host up to 1,000 people, from all over the world, and they are virtual for everyone!
 Think of a webinar as an interactive discussion meeting, and a webcast as a giant conference.
-There are going to be less people at a meeting, and everyone can have a chance to speak, if they wish.
+There are going to be fewer people at the meeting, and everyone can have a chance to speak, if they wish.
 A webcast can hold more people, like a conference, and the host is the main speaker.

 Webcasts have the ability to host hundreds or even thousands of people, both in-person and virtually!
-Webcast hosts can present their findings in a one way direction.
+Webcast hosts can present their findings in a one-way direction.
 There are no questions asked by the audience, and people from all over the world can join!
-Webcasts are usually live streamed and shared on social media, which can be viewed by thousands more people, as opposed to a smaller webinar.
+Webcasts are usually live-streamed and shared on social media, which can be viewed by thousands more people, as opposed to a smaller webinar.

-Webcasts, like webinars, are presented in real time, and they usually have a longer duration.
+Webcasts, like webinars, are presented in real-time, and they usually have a longer duration.
 For example, a music festival can be broadcasted like a webcast, tuning in live from wherever the music festival is.
 Guests from all over the world can tune into the music festival, and share the link on their social media.
 If guests of a webcast wish to interact with others within the webcast, they can then take to their social media and use a hashtag to discuss with others!

-Webcasts, unlike webinars, have no interaction between anyone.
+Webcasts, unlike webinars, have no interaction with anyone.
 These broadcasts can be shared on social media, and if there is a hashtag created for these broadcasts, guests can then use that hashtag on social media to chat about the webcast.
 The live stream can happen at any time of day, and guests from all over the world can attend in whatever time zone they’re in!

 Depending on what your event goals are, you may choose one over the other.
 If you’re not sure where to begin with your planning, try reaching out to a virtual event hosting platform like Hubilo!
 They will help you plan the perfect webinar or webcast depending on what works best for your event goals.
 Whatever you choose, you can be sure your audience will receive the information you need to provide to them.
 If one of your main goals is to engage with your audience, then a webinar would be the right choice.
 If you need to provide information to your audience without any feedback or interruptions, then choosing a webcast is best for your company!